What is a cookie?

 Cookies enable us to do useful things such as find out whether you have visited our website before by checking to see, and finding, the cookie we left there on your previous visit.
 Cookies can also help us to provide you with a better experience when you visit our website as well as helping us to customise your profile.
 For example, if on a previous visit you went to our pages on campaigns, we might find this out from the cookie and then highlight campaigns information to you on your next visit.

 - Google Analytics – we use this to understand how the site is being used in order to improve the user experience.
 When browsing the site, cookies will be stored on your computer by Google.
+These cookies are used to collect information about how visitors use our site.
+We use the information to compile reports and to help us improve the site.
+The cookies collect information in an anonymous form, including the number of visitors to the site, where visitors have come to the site from and the pages they visited.
 You can find out more about Google’s position on privacy and Analytics on the Google website (opens in new window).

 - Session cookies – our site uses a session cookie, which will remember your log-in (if you have a site account) and what you’ve put in the shopping basket of our online shop.
 More information on session cookies and what they are used for on the All About Cookies (opens in new window) website.

 - Personalisation cookies – based on which pages you have viewed on the site, we may try to suggest other pages or content that you could be interested in.
 The website will place a cookie to help us deliver content we think you will be interested in.

 - Hearing Check – if you have visited the Hearing Check page on our site, or taken the Hearing Check, a cookie will be placed on your computer.
 This helps us track how the Hearing Check is being used.